York visits you

 We offer a number of informative and inspirational talks in schools and colleges about York, as well as impartial advice about higher education.
 Sessions are delivered by staff and in some cases by York students or recent graduates.

 Our talks can be delivered as classroom talks, or at your careers or parents' evenings.
-If you have a specific topic in mind let us know - our talks can be tailored to the needs of you and your pupils.
+If you have a specific topic in mind, let us know - our talks can be tailored to the needs of you and your pupils.
+We are also able to deliver talks virtually.

 Pre-16 school visits